JBZoo/CI-Report-Converter/README.md

 make test
 make codestyle

-# Push create your Pull Request and check all tests
+# Create your pull request and check all tests in CI
-# ???

 ```